What is an Angel?

-In Zorastrianism (followed by the late Freddie Mercury) the world was seen as a being in a continual state of battle between good and evil, darkness and light and angels were seen as the opposing force to demons.
+In Zoroastrianism (followed by the late Freddie Mercury – real name Farrokh Bulsara) the world is seen as a being in a continual state of battle between good and evil, darkness and light and angels are seen as the opposing force to demons.

-In the 1200s, Thomas Aquinas (1225 – 7 March 1274 – Italian Dominican friar and Catholic priest and immensely influential philosopher and theologian) related angels to Aristotle’s metaphysics in his works Summa contra Gentiles, Summa Theologica, and in his treatise on angelology called De substantiis separatis, a treatise on angelology.
+In the 1200s, Saint Thomas Aquinas (1225 – 7 March 1274 – Italian Dominican friar, Catholic priest, theologian and immensely influential philosopher) related angels to Aristotle’s metaphysics in his works Summa contra Gentiles, Summa Theologica, and in his treatise on angelology called De substantiis separatis.
 Thomas Aquinas agreed with Matthew 24:36 that “Although angels have greater knowledge than men, they are not omniscient,” (knowing everything that there is to know about everything).

 In 1215, the Fourth Lateran Council issued a decree called Firmiter credimus.
 The decree announced that angels were created beings and that men were created after them.

 In 1869, the First Vatican Council agreed with this definition in Dei Filius (the “Dogmatic constitution on the Catholic faith”.)